kugendran-naidoo/QTopoQA/qtdaqa/new_dynamic_features/model_training/README.md

 - `resume` – continue a run from its best (or explicit) checkpoint.
 - `summarise` – print JSON with the best validation score, checkpoint, and resolved schema for a run.
+- `dataset_coverage.json` is generated in each run directory summarising any labels missing `.pt` graphs so gaps can be closed quickly.
+- Checkpoints now expose `best.ckpt`, `second_best.ckpt`, and `third_best.ckpt`
+  symlinks for convenient inspection.
+- During training, the console emits a single mid-epoch progress line (25%, 50%, 75%) plus a compact end-of-epoch summary showing train loss and the current best validation loss.

 The wrapper scripts (`run_training.sh`, `run_all.sh`, etc.) now call the CLI under the hood for compatibility with existing automation.